mike-starr/webgl-deferred-lighting/README.md

 ## Details

 ### Framework
-I created a basic rendering framework based on a scene graph, which the renderer traverses using the visitor pattern once per pass.<sup>*</sup>
+I created a basic rendering framework based on a scene graph, which the renderer traverses using the visitor pattern once per pass.

 When the renderer encounters a [renderable](src/renderer/Renderable.ts) element (like a mesh or light volume), it inspects the shader attached to that element and attempts to fill in all its attributes and uniforms - from either the mesh data itself or more global state (current camera, world transform, etc.).